QuantEcon/lecture-source-py/source/rst/numba.rst

 Where are the Bottlenecks?
 =============================

-Let's start by trying to understand why high-level languages like Python are slower than compiled code
+Let's start by trying to understand why high-level languages like Python are slower than compiled code.

 Dynamic Typing